RequestInit

 keepalive Optional

 A boolean.
-If true, the browser will not abort the request if the page that made it is unloaded before the request is complete.
-This enables a Fetch request to function as an alternative to Navigator.sendBeacon() when sending analytics at the end of a session.
+When set to true, the browser will not abort the associated request if the page that initiated it is unloaded before the request is complete.
+This enables a fetch() request to function as an alternative to Navigator.sendBeacon() when sending analytics at the end of a session, which has some advantages (you can use HTTP methods other than POST, customize request properties, and access the server response via the fetch Promise fulfillment).
+It is also available in service workers.

 The body size for keepalive requests is limited to 64 kibibytes.